senboni/WeatherForecast/README.md

 ## Error Handling

 - 400 Bad Request: If required parameters are missing or invalid.
-- 404 Not Found: If the city is not found in the database.
+- 404 Not Found: If the city is not found by the weather provider.
 - 500 Internal Server Error: If there is an issue with the weather provider or server.
 - Example Error Responses:
 ```json